Frank Zappa's musical language

 1.4 Galoot up-date

 "Galoot up-date" is the first of a number or recycled songs from preceding albums, adapted for the play.
 Zappa didn't record the musical tracks anew, but these songs are different because of their vocal parts.
 In this case the song got a new title as well.
-The original song, "The blue light", gets dealt with in the Tinsel town rebellion section of this study.
+The opening of the original song, "The blue light", gets dealt with in the Tinsel town rebellion section of this study.

-1.5 The 'torchum' never stops
+1.5 The 'torchum' never stops - The evil prince

 The evil prince curses gay people and everybody creative.
 While the evil prince sections seem to be sympathetic of the gay community, most of "Thing-Fish" is quite opposite.
 Gay people are ridiculed as men unable to deal with liberated women.
 It culminates in Rhonda's severe feminist monologue in "Drop dead".